 The borrowing and investment decisions of firms may change over time for reasons other than the bankruptcy reform.
-To sharpen the interpretation of our results, we compare changes in borrowing and investment decisions for firms that are more likely to enter default (risky firms) and are therefore more sensitive to the reform to firms that are less likely to enter default (safe firms) and are therefore less sensitive to the reform in a triple-differences estimation (see, e.g., Becker and Strömberg 2012).
-We find that borrowing and investment increase for risky relative to safe firms with high private benefits of control after the reform.
-This implies that firms with high private benefits of control borrow and invest more under the post-reform management stay system compared with the pre-reform receivership system.
-In contrast, we find that borrowing and investment decrease for risky relative to safe firms with low private benefits of control after the reform.
-This implies that firms with low private benefits of control after the pre-reform receivership system compared with the post-reform management stay system.
+To sharpen the interpretation of our results, we compare changes in borrowing and investment decisions for firms that are more likely to default (risky firms) and are therefore more sensitive to the reform to firms that are less likely to default (safe firms) and are therefore less sensitive to the reform in a triple-differences estimation (see, e.g., Becker and Strömberg 2012).
+We find that borrowing and investment increase for risky relative to safe firms with high personal costs of bankruptcy for owners and managers after the reform.
+This implies that firms with high personal costs of bankruptcy borrow and invest more under the post-reform management stay system compared with the pre-reform receivership system.
+In contrast, we find that borrowing and investment decrease for risky relative to safe firms with low personal costs of bankruptcy for owners and managers after the reform.
+This implies that firms with low personal costs of bankruptcy borrow and invest more under the pre-reform receivership system compared with the post-reform management stay system.

-These results are consistent with the predictions from the model that for firms with low levels of private benefits of control, the more creditor-friendly receivership system spurs more borrowing and investment by relaxing the agency constraint, whereas for firms with high levels of private benefits of control, the more creditor-friendly receivership system discourages borrowing and investment by further tightening the demand constraint.
+These results are consistent with the predictions from the model that for firms with low levels of owners' and managers' personal costs of bankruptcy, the more creditor-friendly receivership system encourages more borrowing and investment by relaxing the financial constraint, whereas for firms with high levels of owners' and managers' personal costs of bankruptcy, the more creditor-friendly receivership system discourages borrowing and investment by further tightening the credit demand constraint.

-Another implication of our model is that the effect of stronger creditor protection is particularly strong for firms with high private benefits of control and risky investment projects, which are characterized by higher risk of failure.
-Consistent with this prediction, we find that firms with high private benefits of control invest less in R&D, generate fewer patents, and exhibit less volatile cash flows under the pre-reform receivership compared with the post-reform management stay system.4

-We complement our empirical analysis with several robustness tests to strengthen the validity of our results.
-First, to mitigate concerns that the effect of the global financial crisis on the Korean economy may differentially affect the borrowing and investment decisions of firms with high and low private benefits of control around the reform, we exclude the period during which the Korean economy was affected by the financial crisis from our analysis and find qualitatively identical results.
+Another implication of our model is that the effect of stronger creditor protection is particularly strong for firms with high personal costs of bankruptcy for owners and managers and risky investment projects, which are characterized by higher risk of failure.
+Consistent with this prediction, we find that firms with high personal costs of bankruptcy for owners and managers invest less in R&D, generate fewer patents, and exhibit less volatile cash flows under the pre-reform receivership compared with the post-reform management stay system.4 lower personal costs of bankruptcy for owners and managers around the reform, we exclude from our analysis the period during which the Korean economy was affected by the financial crisis and find qualitatively identical results.
 Moreover, we show that changes in firms' borrowing and investment decisions occur sharply in 2006, when the reform first applies, rather than when the financial crisis starts to affect the Korean economy in 2008.
 In addition, the effects of the reform persist beyond our main sample period several years after the financial crisis ceases to affect the Korean economy.
-Second, to mitigate concerns that owners' and managers' private benefits of control change endogenously in anticipation of the reform, we sort firms into private benefits of control quintiles 5 years before the reform and find qualitatively identical results.
+Second, to mitigate concerns that owners' and managers' personal costs of bankruptcy change endogenously in anticipation of the reform, we sort firms into personal costs of bankruptcy quintiles five years before the reform and find qualitatively identical results.
 Third, we drop firms associated with business groups (chaebols), since these firms have internal capital markets that isolate them from bankruptcy risk.
 Again, we find qualitatively identical results.
 We discuss alternative contracting solutions and other potential effects of the reform in Section 7.